 Child Care: When to Keep Your Child at HomeSkip to the navigation

 Your child should not attend child care if he or she is too ill to participate in the regular program activities or requires more care than staff members are able to provide.
 Talk to your doctor before allowing your child who has been ill to attend group care.
 Get assurance that the condition is not contagious or serious.

-- Fever, irritability, lack of energy, trouble breathing, persistent crying, rash with fever or behavioral change, or other signs of severe illness
+- Fever, irritability, lack of energy, trouble breathing, persistent crying, rash with fever or behavioral change, or other signs of severe illness.

-- Diarrhea or stools that contain blood or mucus
+- Stools that contain blood or mucus.

-- Belly pain for 2 or more hours
+- Belly pain for 2 or more hours.

-- Mouth sores (until they are crusted and dry)
+- Mouth sores (until they are crusted and dry).

-|Primary Medical Reviewer||Susan C. Kim, MD - Pediatrics
+Specialist Medical Reviewer Susan C. Kim, MD - Pediatrics

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.